bcgov/nr-spar-webapp/CONTRIBUTING.md

 # Contributing guide

-Thanks for taking a moment and reading this guide.
+Thanks for taking a moment to read this guide.
 It's very important to have everyone on the same page.
 This guide describes how to:
 - Set up your environment
-- Run this application
+- Run the application
 - Run tests
-- Submit pull requests
+- Submit Pull Requests
 - Follow our code practices

 (If you are new to GitHub, you might start with a [basic tutorial](https://help.github.com/articles/set-up-git) and check out a more detailed guide to [pull requests](https://help.github.com/articles/using-pull-requests/).)